-- Do not take anyone who is not from the organization to the volunteer’s home.
+- Do not bring anyone outside of the organization to the volunteer’s home.

 - Avoid risk areas in every place you visit.

-- Travel in austerity in your daily transfers and in your excursions.
+- Travel frugally in your daily transfers and in your excursions.

 - Avoid attracting attention with jewelry and accessories.

-- If you can avoid taking out your mobile phone in public places.
+- If possible, avoid taking out your mobile phone in public places.